marketplace has turned the publishing world into a new version of the Wild

 - Partnership Publishing

 author will be offered royalties and these can vary widely.
 But my thought is

 circumstances.
 But I do think authors should be informed when they make a decision.

-The Write Conversation.
+Edie Melson is a freelance writer and editor with years of experience in the publishing industry.
+She’s a prolific writer, and has a popular writing blog, The Write Conversation.
 She’s the co-director of the Blue Ridge Mountains Christian Writers Conference, as well as a popular faculty member at numerous others.
 She’s also the social media columnist for Southern Writers Magazine and social media coach for My Book Therapy.
 Connect with her through Twitter and Facebook.